macaab26/lambda-test/README.md

 # Lambda-test

-This is repo contains all the needed code to deploy an image resize application (NodeJS) into AWS through CloudFormation.
+This repo contains all the needed code to deploy an image resize application (NodeJS) into AWS through CloudFormation.

 ## Basic components